FrontEndFoxes/curriculum/workshops/react/nanos/nano1-react.md

 ]
 ```

 The data object contains all the property endpoints such as the product name, the product description, product price or any uploaded variants or assets.
 This data is exposed when you make a request to the API.
-As mentioned above, Commerce.js is a Software Development Kit(SDK) that comes with abstracted axios promise-based function calls that will help to fetch data from the endpoints.
+As mentioned above, the open sourced Software Development Kit(SDK) that comes with abstracted axios promise-based function calls that will help to fetch data from the endpoints.
 The public key access that we briefed over above is a public token key from a merchant store.
-This account already has products and products information uploaded to the Chec dashboard for us to run a demo store with.
+This account already has products and products information uploaded to the in the backend for us to run a demo store with.

-Now add the empty `<ProductsList
-/>` component to your render function:
+Now add the empty `<ProductsList/>` component to your render function:

 ```jsx
 render() {